ColinHDev/CPlot/README.md

 Currently, this includes the following plugins: [BedrockEconomy](https://github.com/cooldogedev/BedrockEconomy), [Capital](https://github.com/SOF3/Capital) <br/>
 If you use one of these plugins and want to charge users for certain actions regarding plots, you can head over to the `economy` configuration in the plugin's `config.yml` file.

+## Addons
+- [CPlotClaimAddon](https://github.com/ColinHDev/CPlotClaimAddon): An addon for performing certain actions (changing the plot's biome, border and wall) once a plot is claimed.

 ## For developers

 ### CPlot's events